 Food and Clothing – Basic needs are offered to the disadvantaged including clothing and free or low cost food.
 In addition, volunteers may deliver meals to the homebound, such as seniors or disabled.
 Clothing closets and food pantries are operated from most locations.
 They often also have information on government assistance such as food stamps or WIC.

-Rent assistance and eviction prevention is a key goal of Volunteers of America.
+Rent assistance and Volunteers of America homeless prevention is a key goal of the ministry.
 The organizations wants to prevent homelessness, and also support those who need a new apartment or residence to live in.
-Many locations offer an eviction prevention program that can help ensure that families who need one-time emergency rental assistance or cash can remain in their home or apartment.
+Many locations offer an eviction prevention program.
+The service that can help ensure that families who need one-time emergency rental assistance or cash can remain in their home or apartment.

 Utility bill assistance can be offered in some regions on a limited basis.
 It will usually be offered for those who may go homeless if they can’t pay their energy bills.
-Oftentimes they work in partnership with community action and social service agencies, and the service is based on federal government guidelines for income eligibility for low income energy bill assistance.
+Oftentimes they work in partnership with community action and social service agencies, and the grants available will be based on federal government guidelines.
+Applicants need to meet these income terms to be qualified for low income energy bill assistance.

 Seniors can also access assistance.
 Volunteers of America can provide housing for seniors, professional long-term care, including nursing home care, assisted living, and home health care.
-Also many locations can help seniors apply for free government health care, Medicaid, prescription medication assistance, and other senior specific services.
+Also many locations can help the elderly apply for free government health care, Medicaid, prescription medication assistance, and other senior specific services.
+This is often combined into their communities if they live in one of the organizations apartments.
+More senior assistance programs.

-Veterans Services is a priority of the non-profit, and they can help military members and their immediate families.
+Supporting veterans is a priority of the non-profit, and they can help military members and their immediate families.
 Assistance provided includes rental assistance and housing.
-Veterans can also access job training and employment opportunities and counseling.
+Veterans can also access job training and employment opportunities as well as counseling.
 Another service is the Homeless Veterans Reintegration Program.
-Basically Volunteers of America does everything it can to support military members with counseling, financial assistance, and other aid.
+Basically Volunteers of America does everything it can to support military members with counseling and more.
+It wants to support them, especially as they reintegrate into the community.
+There may also be financial assistance as well as programs to help veterans pay rent.

-Other programs offered by the organization can include Employment & Job Training, Substance Abuse counseling, assistance for Children, Youth & Families, information on emergency financial assistance programs, senior meals programs, and more.
+Other programs offered by the organization can include Employment & Job Training, Substance Abuse counseling, assistance for Children, Youth & Families, as well as information on emergency financial assistance programs.
+The homebound can seek support from VOA senior meals programs and more.
 The exact types and numbers of resources will vary by center.

 The main offices for every region and state are listed below.
-However they have local facilities and offices in almost 500 local communities, so there may be a center in your town, and below are just the main offices for the region.
+However they have local facilities as well as additional offices in almost 500 local communities, so there may be a center in your town.
+Below are just the main offices for the region.

 Volunteers of America Southeast, Inc.